 Today's talent is no longer bound by the cubicle.
-For many, home offices and wi-fi-enabled coffee shops are the new workplaces.
-Citrix writes that 61% of modern employees work outside the office at least some of the time and that the average employee today uses 3 or more devices daily to work.
+For many, home offices and Wi-Fi-enabled coffee shops are the new workplaces.
+One study shows that 41% of employees in North America alone work outside the office at least some of the time.

 Are Mobile Workers at Increased Risk of Security Attack?

-Studies indicate that users are less likely to perform secure behaviors on mobile devices, regardless of where these devices are being used.
-Critical activities like deleting suspicious or spam emails or treating sensitive files securely drop on mobile devices versus computers, which could be a result of ease of use.
-Organizations should consider both regulatory requirements for PCI-DSS compliance and risk mitigation when it comes to shaping a security policy for a flexible workforce.
+Organizations should consider both regulatory requirements for PCI-DSS compliance and risk mitigation when shaping a security policy for a flexible workforce.
 Join us as we review the most important components of reducing security risks in a mobile workplace.

 1. Restrict Physical Access

 Physical theft of a company-issued laptop, smartphone, or tablet can present a nightmare of risks.
-While passwords can protect most casual thieves from gaining access to the content of a device, seasoned cybercriminals are often able to crack basic device passcodes and uncover encrypted data stored on the device.
+While passwords can protect most casual thieves from gaining access to a device's content, seasoned cybercriminals can often crack basic device passcodes and uncover encrypted data stored on the device.

 • Change Vendor-Supplied Default Passwords (PCI 2.1)